-During 2020, exploration drilling is expected to be focused on the Phoenix deposit with the objective of delineating additional Indicated Mineral Resources within the planned ISR freeze dome that may be incorporated into a future FS.
-Priority target areas include the "A/B Gap" (between Zones A and B), Zone B, and Zone C. Within the A/B Gap, previous drilling has been interpreted to have missed the optimal target.
-Within Zone B and C, multiple drill sections exist where mineralization is not closed-off and/or the optimal target related to the WS Shear has not been adequately tested, particularly along the northwestern margin of the deposit.
-The mineralization at Zone C is not currently included in the mineral resources estimated for the Project.
+During 2020, exploration drilling focused on the Phoenix deposit with the objective of upgrading portions of the mineral resource that lie within the planned ISR freeze containment from Inferred Mineral Resources so that may be incorporated into a future FS.
+Priority target areas included the "A/B Gap" (between Zones A and B), Zone B, and Zone C.

+Once drilling at Phoenix was completed, the focus of the 2020 drill program shifted towards evaluating regional target areas.
+Drilling was completed at both K West and M Zone.